dart-lang/site-www/src/_guides/language/spec.md

 ## Dart 2 changes

-Dart 2 is changing the Dart language in many ways, some of which are not backward-compatible.
+Dart 2 has changed the Dart language in many ways, some of which are not backward-compatible.
-For information about what is changing and the implementation status, see the following resources:
+For information about changes and implementation status, see the following resources:

 * [Dart 2 Updates](/dart-2)